Medieval Literature and Society: A Tutorial for Historians

 ‘I cannot be killed indoors,’ he said, ‘nor out of doors; I cannot be killed on horseback, nor on foot.’
 ‘Well,’ she said, ‘how can you be killed?’
 ‘I will tell you,’ he said.
 ‘By making a bath for me on a riverbank, and constructing an arched roof above the tub, and then thatching that well and watertight.
 And bringing a billy-goat,’ he said, ‘and standing it beside the tub; and I place one foot on the back of the billy-goat and the other on the edge of the tub.
 Whoever should strike in that position would bring about my death’ (Fourth Branch of the Mabinogi).

 As this passage from the Fourth Branch of the Mabinogi shows, medieval Welsh and Irish literature can be puzzling.
-These works often show events controlled by fate and special rules, where characters follow patterns that are symbolic and carefully structured.
-For historians working with such works as literary sources, they can invoke confusion, fascination, and frustration in equal measure.
+These works often depict events governed by fate or special rules, where characters follow patterns that are symbolic and carefully structured.
+For historians working with such works as literary sources, they can provoke confusion, fascination, and frustration in equal measure.

-By the end of this tutorial, which examines the vernacular literatures of medieval Ireland and Wales (circa 1000–1500), you will have the tools to read medieval Irish and Welsh texts critically and situate them within their cultural, social, and manuscript contexts.
-These literatures are part of extensive oral and written traditions, including heroic sagas, bardic poetry, saints’ lives, genealogies, and historical tracts.
-Although they have often overshadowed in scholarship by Latin and French texts, or reframed by Romantic or nationalist narratives, these works reward careful attention: reading them in context illuminates recurring narrative strategies, social concerns, and literary networks that connect Ireland, Wales, and the broader Insular world.
+By the end of this tutorial, which explores the vernacular literatures of medieval Ireland and Wales (circa 1000–1500), you will have the tools to read medieval Irish and Welsh texts critically and to situate them within their cultural, social, and manuscript contexts.
+These literatures form part of extensive oral and written traditions, including genres such as heroic sagas, bardic poetry, saints’ lives, genealogies, and historical tracts.
+Although they have often been overshadowed in scholarship by Latin and French texts, or reframed by Romantic or nationalist narratives, these works reward careful attention.
+Reading them in context reveals recurring narrative strategies, social concerns, and literary networks that connect Ireland, Wales, and the broader Insular world.
 By approaching these texts with attention to authorship, genre, manuscript provenance, and performative or oral traditions, you will gain methods applicable not only to Celtic literatures but to medieval vernacular texts more broadly.

 Celtic Literature?